leefige/OpenGL-homework/hw1/README.md

 If you open the VS solution in VS, just build and run.
 Otherwise, put the GLSL files (`*.vert`, `*.frag`) and the 3D mesh object file (`eight.uniform.obj`) into the same dir as the built `Assignment1.exe` executable, and then run the executable.

-Press ENTER to switch among supported display modes (face, face and edge, vertex, wireframe).
-Press ARROW keys to rotate the object.
-Press R to reset the position of the object.
-Press ESC to exit.
+- Press ENTER to switch among supported display modes (face, face and edge, vertex, wireframe).
+- Press W/A/S/D to rotate the object.
+- Press ARROW keys to translate the object.
+- Press C to change the color of wireframe.
+- Press R to reset the position of the object.
+- Press ESC to exit.

 ## Results and demo